hastec-fr/apash/doc/fr/hastec/apash/commons-lang/MatrixUtils/getIndex.md

 Return the corresponding array index according to virtual dimensions.
 ## Description
    ⚠️ It is an experimental function.
-   Negative indexes are not supported for the moment.
+   Negative apash_indexes are not supported for the moment.

 ## History
 ### Since